thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 ~~~
 {: #fig-cert-link title="Certification Link to the RoT been certified"}

-The example in {{ex-cert-ext}} shows a CoMID endorsement claim carrying a
+The example in {{ex-cert-ext}} shows a CoMID endorsement claim carrying
 certification metadata associated to Implementation ID
 `acme-implementation-id-000000001`.